SlimyStudios/Easy-Topdown-Controller-2D/README.md

-# Ultimate Topdown Controller 2D
+# Easy Topdown Controller 2D
-This repository hosts the documentation for the Ultimate Topdown Controller 2D Unity asset.
+This repository hosts the documentation for the Easy Topdown Controller 2D Unity asset.